-KSM is the world’s largest undeveloped gold project by resources (76M oz M&I plus 66M oz inferred) with 17.1 billion pounds of copper resources in the M&I categories plus 35.1 billion pounds in the inferred category.
+KSM is the world’s largest undeveloped gold project by resources (88.3M oz M&I plus 65M oz inferred) with 19.4 billion pounds of copper resources in the M&I categories plus 35.1 billion pounds in the inferred category.
 KSM has received its environmental approvals in one of the globe's safest and most stable jurisdictions.

 The latest technical report describes a robust project that has the support of nearby indigenous people and local communities:

-- A 2016 Pre-Feasibility Study (“PFS”) captures proven and probable reserves of 38.8 million ounces of gold plus 10 billion pounds of copper and 160 million ounces of silver over a 33 year open pit mine life.
+- A 2022 Pre-Feasibility Study (“PFS”) captures proven and probable reserves of 47.3 million ounces of gold plus 7.3 billion pounds of copper and 160 million ounces of silver over a 33 year open pit mine life.

-There are three important opportunities which Seabridge is now pursuing:
+There are two important opportunities which Seabridge is now pursuing at KSM:

-Third, we have an opportunity to unlock the extraordinary value in KSM by establishing a joint venture with a global mining company able to finance, build and operate the project responsibly.
+Second, we have an opportunity to unlock the extraordinary value in KSM by establishing a joint venture with a global mining company able to finance, build and operate the project responsibly.
 Our objective is to retain a significant portion of the working interest in a KSM joint venture while minimizing our capital contribution.
-Meeting this objective likely requires greater stability in the global economy reflecting mitigation of the impact of the coronavirus pandemic.
+We believe that the 2022 PFS strengthens our hands in our ongoing joint venture discussions

 The scientific and technical information in respect of the KSM Project herein was derived from the technical Report entitled KSM (Kerr – Sulphurets – Mitchell) Prefeasibility Study and Preliminary Economic Assessment dated effective August 8, 2022.
 This information was prepared by leading consulting firms and their Qualified Persons (as defined in NI 43-101), all of who are independent of Seabridge and are listed below along with their areas of responsibility: